 Practice Non Judgement

 The MINIMIZATION mindset responds well to activities that examine what makes us different, unique, special.
-Listening to others share their stories and other culture-specific learning will help them understand the complexity of identity.
+Listening to others share their stories and other culture-specific learning will help in understanding the complexity of identity.

 Respect Others’ Values & Beliefs